 The first step in the uncontested divorce process is to discuss it with your soon-to-be-ex-spouse.
 The hallmarks of an uncontested divorce are that you agree to get divorce and to all the issues involved in the divorce.

-You'll need to file a petition for an uncontested divorce (sometimes called a complaint) with your local court and pay a filing fee.
+You'll need to file a petition for divorce (sometimes called a complaint) with your local court and pay a filing fee.
 If you can't afford the filing fee, most jurisdictions allow you to ask the court to waive it by submitting a fee waiver request.
-You may also need to file additional documents, depending on where you live.

-If you must attend a hearing, you should go prepared to answer a few questions on the record (under oath) from the judge.
+If your state requires that you attend a final hearing, you should go prepared to answer a few questions on the record (under oath) from the judge.
 Usually, the purpose of this final hearing is for the court to ensure you meet the state's divorce requirements and that you both voluntarily agree to the terms of the settlement.
-After you've answered the court's questions, the judge will sign the final judgment of divorce, and your case will conclude.
+In some states, the judge will simply review your agreement and other paperwork without a hearing.
+Either way, the judge will usually sign the final divorce judgment unless there's a problem.

-By far, the uncontested divorce process is at the top of the list for saving money and time when it comes to a divorce.
-If at any time, however, either spouse disagrees with the terms of the agreement or asks the judge to resolve a conflict, it will turn your uncontested divorce into a contested divorce.
+By far, getting an uncontested divorce is the most important way to save on the cost of divorce and get a final divorce more quickly.
+If at any time, however, either spouse disagrees with the provisions in the agreement or asks the judge to resolve a conflict, it will turn your uncontested divorce into a contested divorce.